 Hedge funds are private investment vehicles that manage money for institutions and wealthy individuals.
 They generally are organized as limited partnerships, with the fund managers as general partners and the investors as limited partners.
 The general partner may receive a percentage of the assets, fees based on performance, or both.
 Hedge funds originally derived their name from their ability to hedge against a market downturn by selling short.
 Though they may invest in stocks and bonds, hedge funds are considered an alternative asset class because of their unique, proprietary investing

 strategies, which may include pairs trading, long-short strategies, and use of leverage and derivatives.
 Participation in hedge funds is typically limited to "accredited investors," who must meet SEC-mandated high levels of net worth and ongoing income (individual funds also usually require very high minimum investments).

-KEYSTONE FINANCIAL STRATEGIES
+KEYSTONE FINANCIAL STRATEGIES, INC.